rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 comments: true
 ---

-What's difference are between the Routers / IngressController of Openshift 4 in cloud environments and the deployments in On-premise?
+What's the difference between the Routers / IngressController of Openshift 4 in cloud environments and the deployments in On-premise?
 What are the main components involved?

 Let's take a look!